Infinity: Which Faction is For You?

 Well rounded faction with access to excellent heavy infantry and melee fighters, scales and adapts well to fit your play-style.

 The other Hyperpower, and main rival to PanOceania, Yu Jing bring a diverse, and well rounded approach.
 The entire faction is full of troops effective at range, or in combat, and often times both.
 Yu Jing has the luxury of being able to take specialized and devastatingly effective troops, supported by cheap and expendable chaff if needed.
 The primary strength of Yu Jing lies in it's Heavy Infantry, which can be either highly specialized for a task, like the Yan Huo or dreaded Hac Tao, or be versatile tool kits, able to engage enemies at range, and cut them down up close, such as the Crane Agent.
 They have powerful camouflage troops (some of which are even HI), one of the best airborne deploy troops in the game, and one of the best combat remotes as well.
+With the addition of the Invincible Army, Yu Jing has received an infusion of even more incredible Heavy Infantry options, but more interesting is the way their command structure works.
+With access to several NCO profiles, as well as Lieutenant L2, you can keep your Lieutenant a secret, while using it’s order(s) to activate other troops.

 Weaknesses: Does not dominate any one area of the game, best troops are high in cost.